OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-045.md

 ## Psalm 45:2

-> You are the most handsome of the sons of mankind;
+> You are the fairest among the sons of men;
-> Grace is poured upon Your lips;
+> Grace flows from Your lips;
-> Therefore God has blessed You forever.
+> Therefore God has blessed You eternally.

 ---